SecretDecks/Contentwriting/Know-Thyself.md

 ## "Origins"

-This doctrine of self-knowledge has been a common theme across cultures from the beginning of thought.
-Archaic religious texts and tribal and oral traditions stress the importance of a life with the "aim" of knowing oneself.
+To "Know Thyself" has been a common theme across cultures from the beginning of thought.
+Archaic religious texts and tribal and oral traditions stress the importance of a life with the "aim" of truly knowing oneself.

 *"Know thyself first; everything follows suit!"* - a [Vedic text reads.](https://tamilandvedas.com/tag/know-thyself) *"Narada asked Sage Sanatkumara to teach him.